MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netinterfacetypefilter.md

 ---
-Description: Filters traffic based on the type of interface it is sent or received on. ms.assetid: 1dc0efd4-43d2-41a9-b98a-aaa2d0eb1dda
+description: Filters traffic based on the type of interface it is sent or received on. ms.assetid: 1dc0efd4-43d2-41a9-b98a-aaa2d0eb1dda
 title: MSFT\_NetInterfaceTypeFilter class